amrorabea/Dynamic-Memory-Allocator-Simulator/README.md

    src/UI.cpp
    main.cpp)
    ```
 3. Navigate to the project directory and compile:
    ```bash
    cd Dynamic-Memory-Allocator-Simulator
    g++ main.cpp allocator.cpp visualizer.cpp utils.cpp -o memory_simulator
    ```
 4. Run the program:
    ```bash
    ./memory_simulator
    ```

 ---

-## ✨ Future Improvements
-- Add support for more allocation techniques (e.g., Next-Fit).
-- Integrate GUI-based visualization.
-- Include benchmarking for larger memory sets.

----

 ## 💡 Contributions

 Contributions are welcome!
-Please create an issue or submit a pull request if you want to add a feature or improve the code.
+Please create an issue or submit a pull request if you want to add a feature or improve the
+code.

 ---

 ## 📜 License

 This project is licensed under the [MIT License](LICENSE).

 ---